 Emily Muir (1904-2003) Biography

-In her life outside of the studio, Emily Muir was the first woman to serve on the national Commission of Fine Arts, a precursor to today’s National Endowment for the Arts.
-She was appointed by then-Senator Margaret Chase Smith, whose portrait Emily had painted.
-And she was actually one of the first — if not the first — to suggest that a percentage of the cost of any new government building should be set aside for art to enrich that building — what today is called “The Percent for Art Program,” that later caught on nationwide.
+Outside the studio, Emily was the first woman to serve on President Dwight D. Eisenhower’s National Commission of Fine Arts, a precursor to today’s National Endowment for the Arts, and later President Richard Nixon appointed her to the advisory committee for the Kennedy Center for the Performing Arts.
+Emily was appointed to the Commission in 1955 by Senator Margaret Chase Smith, whose official portrait Emily had painted for the Maine State House.
+Muir was actually one of the first—if not the first—to suggest that a percentage of the cost of any new government building be set aside for art to enrich the building.
+Today that program is called The Percent for Art Program, which eventually caught on nationwide.

 Press